Photo by Aleks Dorohovich

 Here’s a tool that teachers and students can use to create presentations that actively engage learners.
 Creaza allows users to make mind maps, diagrams, and cartoons, as well as add images, audios, and videos in their presentation.

 Edmodo has “the largest global teacher network.”
-It’s a place akin to a digital classroom, where teachers, students, and even parents get to be involved in education.
+It’s a place akin to a digital classroom, where teachers, students, and even parents can get involved in education.
 In Edmodo, users can find thousands of teacher resources—from articles to videos vetted by other teachers—and share their own with rest of the world.

 Teachers can set up groups with students and their parents and share valuable educational resources, assign homeworks, schedule quizzes, and report learning progress.
 Edmodo is an amazing tool to involve all important parties in a child’s learning and education.